 The Jefferson Society selects new members (probationaries) at the start of each semester through an interview process.

-Interviews will be held Monday, January 20th through Friday, January 24th, from 12pm to 5pm every day and additional interviews 7-9pm on Tuesday and Thursday.
+Interviews will be held Monday, January 19th through Friday, January 23rd, from 12 p.m. to 5 p.m. every day.
+Additional interviews will be held from 10 a.m. until noon on Monday and from 7-9 p.m. on Tuesday and Thursday.

 Interviews generally last 30-45 minutes and involve discussions on topics of your choosing.
 Depending on interview volume, there may be a wait, so please bring something to keep you occupied.
 Interviewing early in the week will reduce the chances of waiting.

 Please do not bring resumes or any other documentation.
 For convenience, you may fill out an interview card online beforehand.
 You will have the chance to review the card and make adjustments.
 There is no dress code.
 Interviews may be conducted outside, so please dress warmly.